dcrapis/oceandao-wiki/Proposal-Ideas.md

 - Creating tutorials & how-to guides about Ocean
 - Running a podcast
 - Going crazy with creating Ocean memes or other marketing assets 🧜🧜‍♂️

+### Repeatable Workshops
+- Solo & Group video or github workshops that can be done online to onboard various communities.
+I.E. Meetups.
+Kaggle Groups.
+- Simple apps, and workshops that highlight Web3 Decentralized Data-Economy UX.
+Biz Dev - Data Economy Workshops: Why your data is losing on potential millions.
+Engineering - Ocean App Workshop: How to generate data, and monetize it.
+N-Buy random 1 participant.
+Engineering - Ocean Developer Workshop: How to manage your own Metadata.

 ## 3. Unleash data